-Contrary to the Patrick Matthew Supermyth started by Darwin in 1860 in his own defense, and which has been credulously beleived by Darwinists for the past 155 years, other naturalists in fact did read Matthew's (1831) prior published theory of natural selection.
+Contrary to the Patrick Matthew Supermyth started by Darwin in 1860 in his own defense, and which has been credulously believed by Darwinists for the past 155 years, other naturalists in fact did read Matthew's (1831) prior published theory of natural selection.

-My 2014 book, Nullius in Verba: Darwin's greatest secret, reveals the unique discovery that at least 25 people cited Matthew's book before 1858 and seven of those were naturalists, four of whom were well known to Darwin, and three of those played key roles at the epicentre of influence on the pre-1858 work of Darwin and Wallace on natural selection.
+My book, Nullius in Verba: Darwin's greatest secret reveals the unique discovery that at least 25 people cited Matthew's book before 1858 and seven of those were naturalists, four of whom were well known to Darwin, and three of those played key roles at the epicentre of influence on the pre-1858 work of Darwin and Wallace on natural selection.

 The Newly Discovered Citing Seven, in date order of their citing of Matthew's book, are:

-In fact, it is also newly discovered that three of the citing seven naturalists - Loudon, Selby and Chambers - played key roles at the epicenter of influence on both Darwin's and Wallace's pre-1858 work on the theory of natural selection.
+In fact, it is also newly discovered that three of the Matthew (1831) citing seven naturalists - Loudon, Selby and Chambers - played key roles at the epicenter of influence on both Darwin's and Wallace's pre-1858 work on the theory of natural selection.

 As said, Loudon - who was, incidentally, an associate of Darwin's friends William and Joseph Hooker - edited two of Edward Blyth's (1835, 1836) hugely influential papers on species.
 Blyth is acknowledged as Darwin's most useful and prolific informant.

 Selby edited Wallace's (1855) famous Sarawak paper on natural selection.

 Chambers (1844) wrote the best selling Vestiges of Creation - the book that most influenced Wallace, greatly influenced Darwin, and "put evolution in the air" in the first half of the 19th century.

 Barring the occurence of a dual supernatural miracle of immaculate conception by divine cognitive contraception, some kind of 'knowledge contamination' appears more likely than not.